Friday, March 27, 2026

 Unmatched rowsWHEN NOT MATCHED THEN INSERTWhat to do when source row has no match in target

 Cannot UPDATE the join column in WHEN MATCHED: The column used in the ON condition cannot be updated in the WHEN MATCHED UPDATE clause.
-Since it is the column that identified the match, changing it would create an inconsistency.
-Oracle raises an error if you try.
+Oracle raises an error if you attempt this.

 WHEN NOT MATCHED fires for every source row that has no matching row in the target table.
-The INSERT syntax inside WHEN NOT MATCHED follows the same rules as a regular INSERT.
+You can also add an optional WHERE clause to filter which unmatched rows get inserted.

 MERGE INTO employees e